-- 1. Click on the appropriate Icon in the Properties Panel - 2.
-Click on Adjustment Icon or Layer Mask Thumbnail in your Adjustment Layer (in your Layers Panel)
+- Click on the appropriate Icon in the Properties Panel - Click on Adjustment Icon or Layer Mask Thumbnail in the Adjustment Layer (in the Layers Panel)

-An explanation of some of the functions in the Adjustment Properties View:
+An explanation of some of the functions in the Adjustment Properties View (Levels shown):

-- Toggle Layer Visibility This shows and hides the visibility of the layer - when this is toggled, the Layer Visibility button in your Adjustment Layer (in your Layers Panel) will show the same results. - Reset to Default This returns the adjustment to its default settings. - Delete Layer- This discards the current layer in your Adjustment Layer. - Clip to Layer Most of the time, it's best to leave this one alone.
-Otherwise, click it to affect only the layers below it in the Adjustment Panel.

-Previous State - Click to view the previous state (one step back) of your adjustment.
+- Toggle Layer Visibility This shows and hides the visibility of the layer - when this is toggled, the Layer Visibility button in the Adjustment Layer (in the Layers Panel) will show the same results. - Reset to Default This returns the adjustment to its default settings - rarely used. - Delete Layer- This discards the current layer in the Adjustment Layer - rarely used. - Clip to Layer Most of the time, it's best to leave this one alone.
+Otherwise, click it to affect only the layers below it in the Adjustment Panel - rarely used. - Previous State Click to view the previous state (one step back) of the adjustment - rarely used.